-The City has a formal policy to keep in reserve 25% of the City's operating budget plus debt service requirement for fiscal year 2018.
-The City has met the reserve requirement of \$44.49 million as of September 30, 2018.
-However, approximately \$13.28 million of reserve has been used to cover Hurricane Irma expenditures and is expected to be reimbursable from Federal Emergency Management Agency (FEMA) and State Florida.
+The City has a formal policy to keep in reserve 25% of the City's operating budget plus debt service requirement for fiscal year 2019.
+The City has met the reserve requirement of \$45.58 million as of September 30, 2019.
+However, approximately \$14.88 million of reserve has been used to cover Hurricane Irma expenditures and is expected to be reimbursable from Federal Emergency Management Agency (FEMA), the State of Florida, and insurance proceeds.
 The City's required share of expenditures has already been funded with available resources.

-In April 2018, the City officially unveiled the new Miracle Mile with the completion of the Streetscape Project.
-The Miracle Mile and Giralda Streetscape Project is one of the City's most exciting current investments of approximately \$28.59 million which transformed the City's main street and one of its central shopping and dining areas to a vibrant pedestrian destination with areas for al fresco dining and a more engaging retail experienc.
+In 2019, the City's Miracle Mile and Giralda Streetscape Project was selected as the Project of the Year (Category III) by the Cuban American Association of Civil Engineers which is one of the City's most exciting current investments of approximately \$28.59 million which transformed the City's main street and one of its central shopping and dining areas to a vibrant pedestrian destination with areas for al fresco dining and a more engaging retail experience.
 The redesign for both Miracle Mile and Giralda Plaza includes curbless streets, shaded sidewalks, and inviting open spaces that are intimately tied to the history, character and climate of Coral Gables.
 This project is funded jointly by the City, Miami-Dade County and property owners directly benefitting from the improvements.

-Coral Gables has been named a "Tree City USA" for 33 consecutive years.
+Coral Gables has been named a "Tree City USA" for 35 consecutive years.
 To live up to this title, the City joined the Fairchild Tropical Botanic Garden in launching the "Million Orchid Project" with the goal of reintroducing a total of one million orchids across Miami-Dade County, and at least 250,000 of which will be planted throughout the City.
 The City budgets \$30,000 annually for the next four years towards the project.
 In addition, the City adopted a Tree Succession Plan and funded \$4.5 million for this project with the goal of replacing diseased trees and adding over 3,000 new trees and palms throughout the City neighborhood, to preserve the lush tree canopy across the City.
 Also, the City is in the process of replacing the 1,000 city trees lost in Hurricane Irma.
+Lastly, the City has five arborists on staff who lead in managing the overall health and protection of about 39,000 trees planted on City property and rights-of-way.